 - An autoimmune disease that can cause any inflammation in any organ called lupus.

-- Any inflammation in small blood vessels of kidney
+- Any inflammation in small blood vessels of the kidney

 - Any breakdown of red blood cells following a bacterial infection.

-- Cancer in plasma cells in bone marrow.
+- Cancer in plasma cells in the bone marrow.